arnaud-lb/vim-php-namespace/README.markdown

 # Goal

-vim-php-namespace is a vim script for inserting "use" statements automatically.
+vim-php-namespace is a vim plugin for inserting "use" statements automatically.

 ## Features